 55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Are you foraging for escape room puzzle ideas to craft an amazing adventure?
 Bag the best from this year's bountiful puzzle harvest below.

 So, you’re designing an epic, DIY escape adventure to captivate your friends, challenge your coworkers, or delight your kids.

 Awesome!
 You're in the right place.

 Here's the freshest haul of DIY escape room puzzle ideas you can consume at home, painstakingly hand-selected from the vaults of wisdom by our most experienced Escape Wizards.

-By the way, if you're not sure you’ve got the time (or patience!) to design a bunch of escape room puzzles?
-Why not grab one of our ready-to-play printable escape room kits instead.
-(As this youth pastor discovered, printable escape kits make for a memorable event!)
+By the way, are you sure you’ve got the time (or patience!) to design a bunch of escape room puzzles?

 The Single Biggest Mistake DIY escape room designers make...